simplicitesoftware/docs/content/CTG_30_tutorial/CTG_01_getting-started/LSN_04_user/user_ENU.md

         - Click **Clear cache**
         - Click **Clear all sessions and all server caches**
     - Via the keyboard shortcut : [ <kbd>Alt</kbd>+<kbd>C</kbd>+<kbd>C</kbd> ]
-    > For more information about the cahce, see the [Platform cache](/lesson/docs/core/objects/platform-cache) section.
+    > For more information about the cache, see the [Platform cache](/lesson/docs/core/objects/platform-cache) section.

 4. Log-in using **usertest** :
     - Login : **usertest**